sodaliterocks/sodalite/README.md

 * `<name>`: **Name** of the branch; always `sodalite`
 * `<version>`: **Version** of the branch.
 Possible values:
   - `current`: Current stable release of Sodalite (currently 4, based on Fedora Linux 37)
-  - `<version>`: "Long-term" releases to stay with a specific version of Sodalite
+  - `long-<version>`: "Long-term" releases to stay with a specific version of Sodalite
     - `4`: Sodalite 4, based on Fedora Linux 37.
 Reaches end-of-life on 16th May 2023 (2023-05-16)
   - `next`: Upcoming and release candidates of Sodalite. **Potentially unstable!**
   - `devel`: Current development code (on `main`). **Do not use on production systems!**